swcarpentry/make-novice/_episodes/06-variables.md

 ~~~
 {: .language-bash}

-We have separated the configuration of our Makefile from its rules,
+We have separated the configuration of our Makefile from its rules --
 the parts that do all the work.
 If we want to change our script name
 or how it is executed we just need to edit our configuration file, not
 our source code in `Makefile`.
 Decoupling code from configuration in